Work to start on big new housing site in Telford next year - report to councillors

 The land deal is where the council is able to use former Homes England-owned land to redevelop for homes and businesses.

-Another, smaller, site at Pool Hill Road, has been sold for the development of 36 homes and work is expected to start there early next year, the report says.
+Another, smaller, site at Pool Hill Road, has been sold for the development of 36 homes and work is expected to start there early next year, the report adds.

-Those two sites are only the tip of the iceberg for its Land Deal, which is a partnership between Telford and Wrekin Council, Homes England and the Marches Local Enterprise Partnership (LEP).
+Those two sites are only the tip of the iceberg for the Land Deal, which is a partnership between Telford & Wrekin Council, Homes England and the Marches Local Enterprise Partnership (LEP).

 The council has responsibility to bring forward the sites under the Land Deal and provide ‘shovel ready’ sites available for development for both residential and employment uses.